gov4git/doc/flashtalk/flashtalk.md

+_Title_
-Title: Practical secure and transparent governance using git and DNS alone
+gov4git: Practical secure and transparent governance using git and DNS

-Synopsis: XXX
+_Synopsis_
+We demonstrate a practical way to build decentralized community governance applications using only very basic, widely-available infrastructure (DNS, git) while still offering most of the security guarantees of expensive and complex solutions based on public blockchain technology.

 ## 1. A real-world problem

+problem
-conceive and organize a large-scale open-source project
+     conceive and organize a large-scale open-source project in timely fashion

 functional needs
      - directory of member identities